 Like everyone else, my life has had its share of sorrows—some of them deep sorrows.
 My father’s death when I was ten years old is at the top of the list.
 Becoming chronically ill in 2001 is near the top.
 My father’s death was devastating to me; we were extremely close.
 One of my responses was to look at other kids my age and ask “Why me?” over and over again, in an achingly painful refrain.

 Many decades later, when I got sick and didn’t recover, the “Why me?” refrain started up again.
-I blamed myself for losing my career and for having to give up so many activities that I loved.
 I felt unfairly treated by the world and by my own body.
 “Why me?
 Why me?”
 I’d repeatedly ask.
 This served only to intensify the resentment I was feeling and the blame I was directing at myself.

 Our life is always all right.
 There’s nothing wrong with it.
 Even if we have horrendous problems, it’s just our life.

 Reading that excerpt from her book Everyday Zen was life-changing for me.
 “Why Me?” became irrelevant when I realized that there was nothing wrong with my life, even though it included giving up a career years before I felt ready, feeling sick every day, and being severely restricted in my activities.
 It’s just my life.
 The realization that there was nothing wrong with my life was a tremendous relief, because it meant there was nothing wrong with me.

 I was also helped by country music singer Rosanne Cash.
 I write about her in the last chapter of How to Be Sick:

 In October 2009, I was listening to Terry Gross’ Fresh Air on NPR.
 She was interviewing country music singer and songwriter Rosanne Cash.
 Cash had been forced to put her career on hold for several years because she had to have brain surgery for a rare but benign condition.
 Terry Gross asked her if she ever found herself asking “Why me?”